+Sec.
+52. 1.
+If the agreements of a provider contemplate that the provider will develop and implement a debt-management plan and the provider advertises debt-management services, it shall disclose, in an easily comprehensible manner, that using a debtmanagement plan may make it harder for the individual to obtain credit.

+2. If the agreements of a provider contemplate that the provider will provide debt settlement services and the provider advertises debt settlement services, it shall disclose, in an easily comprehensible manner, the information specified in paragraphs (c) and (d) of subsection 4 of section 39 of this act.

+Sec.
+53. If a provider delegates any of its duties or obligations under an agreement or this chapter to another person, including, without limitation, an independent contractor, the provider is liable for conduct of the person which, if done by the provider, would violate the agreement or this chapter.

 - Sec.
-52. 1.
-If the agreements of a provider contemplate that creditors will reduce finance charges or fees for late payment, default or delinquency and the provider advertises debtmanagement services, it shall disclose, in an easily comprehensible manner, that using a debt-management plan may make it harder for the individual to obtain credit. - 2.
-If the agreements of a provider contemplate that creditors will settle for less than the full principal amount of the debt and the provider advertises debt-management services, it shall disclose, in an easily comprehensible manner, the information specified in paragraphs (c) and (d) of subsection 4 of section 39 of this act. - Sec.
-53. If a provider delegates any of its duties or obligations under an agreement or this chapter to another person, including, without limitation, an independent contractor, the provider is liable for conduct of the person which, if done by the provider, would violate the agreement or this chapter. - Sec.
 54. 1.
 The Commissioner may act on his own initiative or in response to complaints and may receive complaints, take action to obtain voluntary compliance with this chapter, refer cases to the Attorney General and seek or provide remedies as provided in this chapter. - 2.
 The Commissioner may investigate and examine, in this State or elsewhere, by subpoena or otherwise, the activities, books, accounts and records of a person that provides or offers to provide debt-management services, or a person to which a provider has delegated its obligations under an agreement or this chapter, to determine compliance with this chapter.
 Information that identifies individuals who have agreements with the provider must not be disclosed to the public.
 In connection with the investigation, the Commissioner may: - (a) Charge the person the reasonable expenses necessarily incurred to conduct the examination; - (b) Require or permit a person to file a statement under oath as to all the facts and circumstances of a matter to be investigated; and - (c) Seek a court order authorizing seizure from a bank at which the person maintains a trust account required by section 44 of this act, any or all money, books, records, accounts and other property of the provider that is in the control of the bank and relates to individuals who reside in this State. - 3.
 The Commissioner may adopt regulations to implement the provisions of this chapter. - 4.
-The Commissioner may enter into cooperative arrangements with any other federal or state agency having authority over providers and may exchange with any of those agencies information about a provider, including, without limitation, information obtained during an examination of the provider.

-5. The Commissioner, by regulation, shall establish reasonable fees to be paid by providers for the expense of administering this chapter.
+The Commissioner may enter into cooperative arrangements with any other federal or state agency having authority over providers and may exchange with any of those agencies information about a provider, including, without limitation, information obtained during an examination of the provider. - 5.
+The Commissioner, by regulation, shall establish reasonable fees to be paid by providers for the expense of administering this chapter.
+The Commissioner may, in his discretion, establish a reduced fee schedule for providers that are qualified nonprofit entities. - 6.
+The Commissioner, by regulation, shall adopt dollar amounts instead of those specified in sections 4, 27, 31, 35, 45, 55 and 57 of this act to reflect inflation, as measured by the Consumer Price Index for All Urban Consumers, published by the

-6. The Commissioner, by regulation, shall adopt dollar amounts instead of those specified in sections 4, 27, 31, 35, 45, 55 and 57 of this act to reflect inflation, as measured by the Consumer Price Index for All Urban Consumers, published by the United States Department of Labor, or, if that Index is not available, another index adopted by regulation by the Commissioner.
-The Commissioner shall adopt a base year and adjust the dollar amounts, effective on July I of each year, if the change in the index from the base year, as of December 31 of the preceding year, is at least 10 percent.
+United States Department of Labor, or, if that Index is not available, another index adopted by regulation by the Commissioner.
+The Commissioner shall adopt a base year and adjust the dollar amounts, effective on July 1 of each year, if the change in the index from the base year, as of December 31 of the preceding year, is at least 10 percent.
 The dollar amount must be rounded to the nearest \$100, except that the amounts in section 45 of this act must be rounded to the nearest dollar.